Tetrax-10/stash-plugin-builder/packages/stash-plugin-builder/README.md

     - ./assets # assets folder will be copied to the output folder
     - ./python/foo.py # foo.py will be copi...
     - ./configs/* # all contents inside the configs folder will be copi...
+externalPath:
+    - /plugin/MyPlugin/assets/background.png # tell esbuild, its a external path and not a file path
 # the following are just default plugin.yml structure and they are used for plugin tasks only
 exec:
     - python